The Greatest Story Every Told About The Greatest Man That Ever Lived

 give me the best advice.

 Since I learned this, I have had the best relationship with God that I have ever had.
-He has never
+He has

-talk about it just like we can talk about anything else.
-The Holy Spirit still convicts me of sin, and
+and we can talk about it just like we can talk about anything else.
+The Holy Spirit still convicts

-most of the time I respond, but he never makes me feel bad about it either.
-God doesn't do things
+me of sin, and most of the time I respond, but he never makes me feel bad about it either.
+God

-that way.
+doesn't do things that way.
 Only men do.